-Submissions are accepted September 1, 2019 through November 1, 2019.
-The judges for the 2019 Treehouse Climate Action Poem Prize are environmentalist Bill McKibben, author of The End of Nature (Random House, 1989), and award-winning poet and author Julia Alvarez.
+Submissions were accepted September 1, 2019 through November 1, 2019 (11:59 p.m.
+Eastern Time).
+The judges for the Treehouse Climate Action Poem Prize are environmentalist Bill McKibben, author of The End of Nature (Random House, 1989), and award-winning poet and author Julia Alvarez.
+Submissions are currently closed.

 Additional resources on the climate crisis:

 SDG 13: Climate Action